Permify/permify/README.md

 ## What is Permify?

-Permify is an open-source authorization service for creating and maintaining fine-grained authorizations.
-You can run Permify image container and it works as a Rest API.
+Permify is an **open-source authorization service** for creating and maintaining fine-grained authorizations accross your individual applications and services.

-Permify converts and syncs your authorization data as relation tuples into your preferred database.
-And you can check authorization with single request based on those tuples.
+Permify converts authorization data as relational tuples into a database you point at.
+We called that database a Write Database (WriteDB) and it behaves as a centralized data source for your authorization system.
+You can model of your authorization with Permify's DSL - Permify Schema - and perform access checks with a single API call anywhere on your stack.
+Access decisions made according to stored relational tuples.

-Data model is inspired by [Google Zanzibar White Paper](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/41f08f03da59f5518802898f68730e247e23c331.pdf).
+Data model is inspired by Google’s consistent, global authorization system, [Google Zanzibar Paper](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/41f08f03da59f5518802898f68730e247e23c331.pdf).

 ## Permify works best: